vsrinivas/fuchsia/docs/ipc-design/mbmq-model.md

 after it has been sent.

-The callee process can read the MBO from its MsgQueue using `zx_msgqueue_wait()`, supplying a CMH object.
-This removes the MBO from the message queue, sets the CMH to point to the MBO, and sets the MBO's state to `owned_by_callee`.
-This state gives the callee the ability to read and write the MBO's contents using the CMH handle.
-The caller can read the request message out of the MBO by passing the CMH handle to `zx_mbo_read()`.
-The caller can write a reply message into the MBO (overwriting its contents) by passing the CMH handle to `zx_mbo_write()`.
+The callee process can read the MBO from its MsgQueue using `zx_msgqueue_wait()`, supplying a CalleesRef object.
+This removes the MBO from the message queue, sets the CalleesRef to point to the MBO, and sets the MBO's state to `owned_by_callee`.
+This state gives the callee the ability to read and write the MBO's contents using the CalleesRef handle.
+The caller can read the request message out of the MBO by passing the CalleesRef handle to `zx_mbo_read()`.
+The caller can write a reply message into the MBO (overwriting its contents) by passing the CalleesRef handle to `zx_mbo_write()`.

-Once the callee has written a reply into the MBO, it can send the reply to the caller by passing the CMH handle to `zx_mbo_send_reply()`.
-This enqueues the MBO on its associated MsgQueue, drops the CMH's reference to the MBO (putting the CMH back in the "unused" state), and sets the MBO's state to `enqueued_as_reply`.
-The callee can now reuse this CMH object in later calls to `zx_msgqueue_wait()`.
+Once the callee has written a reply into the MBO, it can send the reply to the caller by passing the CalleesRef handle to `zx_mbo_send_reply()`.
+This enqueues the MBO on its associated MsgQueue, drops the CalleesRef's reference to the MBO (putting the CalleesRef back in the "unused" state), and sets the MBO's state to `enqueued_as_reply`.
+The callee can now reuse this CalleesRef object in later calls to `zx_msgqueue_wait()`.

 The caller process can then read the MBO from its MsgQueue using `zx_msgqueue_wait()`.
-The caller supplies a CMH object but in this case the CMH is not used.
+The caller supplies a CalleesRef object but in this case the CalleesRef is not used.
 The `zx_msgqueue_wait()` syscall removes the MBO from the MsgQueue and sets the MBO's state back to `owned_by_callee`.
 The caller can use the key value returned by `zx_msgqueue_wait()` to determine which MBO was returned, if necessary.
 The caller can now read the reply message from the MBO using `zx_mbo_read()`.